 Theatre Forward is pleased to announce the inaugural recipients of its Advancing Strong Theatre grant program, an initiative focused on funding and promoting greater access and opportunity in the American Theatre.
 Advancing Strong Theatre seeks to accelerate change in the areas of Equity, Diversity and Inclusion (EDI) by providing the resources for recipients to explore, initiate or deepen collaborative relationships with those from a group currently under-represented in the activities of the theatre as audience members or participants in other programs.

-Through a highly competitive independent grant-making process, Theatre Forward has awarded Dallas Theater Center, The Guthrie Theater of Minneapolis, MN, The Old Globe of San Diego, CA, and Seattle Repertory Theatre in Seattle, WA, grants of $50,000 each for artistic projects that advance each theatre’s holistic plans for achieving Equity, Diversity and Inclusion.
+Through a highly competitive independent grant-making process, Theatre Forward has awarded Dallas Theater Center, The Guthrie Theater of Minneapolis, MN, The Old Globe of San Diego, CA, and Seattle Rep in Seattle, WA, grants of $50,000 each for artistic projects that advance each theatre’s holistic plans for achieving Equity, Diversity and Inclusion.
 Recipients were chosen from among the nineteen eligible Theatre Forward member theatres.

 Funding for Advancing Strong Theatre is provided by Lynne and James Turley, Stephanie Scott and the Schloss Family Foundation, Citi, Bank of America, Steve and Joy Bunson, Patti and Rusty Rueff Foundation, and the Theatre Forward Board.